 How long does it typically take to reach conversational fluency

 The typical time to reach conversational fluency in a new language varies depending on numerous factors including the learner’s age, language difficulty, learning environment, and effort.
-Generally, conversational fluency can often be achieved within several months to a couple of years of consistent study and practice.
+On average, learners can expect to reach conversational fluency within six months to two years of consistent, targeted practice.
+This timeframe allows for comfortable handling of daily conversations, though exact timing depends heavily on individual circumstances.

 Factors Influencing Time to Conversational Fluency